-A 1970s church of unprepossessing external appearance, but with a striking internal interior with some features and furnishings of note.
-The adjoining 19th century presbytery is notable as the only house in Buckingham to be constructed in ‘Buckingham marble’.
+A 1970s church of unprepossessing external appearance, but with a striking interior with furnishings of note.
+The adjoining nineteenth century presbytery is notable as the only house in Buckingham to be constructed in ‘Buckingham marble’.

 The church is located in Chandos Road, created in 1853 to link Buckingham railway station with the town centre.
 It is dedicated to the Franciscan St Bernardine of Siena.
 The mission was established in 1892 when Fr Thaddeus Hermans, a Belgian friar, arrived in Buckingham with a view to establishing a college for young men wishing to become Franciscans.
 He rented a cottage in Elm Street, where he said the first Mass, finally settling at 9 Chandos Road, where he set up a chapel.
 Later he obtained a site on the London Road and by 1895 had built a college, placed under the patronage of St Bernardine.
 The college chapel was opened for public worship in 1912.

 The parish grew after World War II, with the friars opening Mass centres in the surrounding area, including Brackley.
 In 1968 the college closed and the buildings were sold to the County Council, but the friars were able to continue to use the chapel until the parish could build its own.
 Eventually it was decided to build onto the new Friary in Chandos Road, where the Friars had set up their first chapel.
 The new church was designed by George A. J. Mathers ARIBA of Williams & Mathers, Cheltenham and was blessed on 26 October 1974 by Bishop Grant.
 It was dedicated in 1982 and in 1989 the parish came into the care of the Diocese of Northampton.